sharadmv/beginner-hackjam/README.md

 conn.commit()
 conn.close()
 ```
-Now save the file and run it.
+Now save the file and run it with `python init_db.py`.
 It should create the `cheeps.db` file and print out something like `[(u'richie', u'100', u'Hello world!')]` to show that reading from the database was successful.

 Awesome!
 Hopefully now you have a basic idea of how sqlite works.
 Now let's integrate it into our site.
 Read this short guide in the Flask documentation: [Using SQLite 3 with Flask](http://flask.pocoo.org/docs/patterns/sqlite3/)